DRSchlaubi/furry-okto-rotary-phone/README.md

-# Furry octo rotary phone
+# Furry okto rotary phone

-Furry octo rotary phone or FORP for short is a Kotlin library for fetching, finding, parsing and analyzing JVM exception stacktraces
+Furry okto rotary phone or FORP for short is a Kotlin library for fetching, finding, parsing and analyzing JVM exception stacktraces

 # Status